dvidelabs/poly.shell/README.md

 will silence errors about missing jobs.
 Actions can be added by calling `jobs.add` again with the same name.

-`roles` are used to identify the sites that are allowed to run the job.
+`roles` : used to identify the sites that are allowed to run the job.
 When the job is subsequently run, the job will either run on all sites, or on a subset given by the restricting roles passed to the `job.run` function.